dmccreary/moving-rainbow/docs/challenges.md

 ### Use Random Numbers for Color Selection

+### Random Ripples

+Draw random ripple patterns on the LED strips were the pixels move out from a single point.

 ### Use Random to Simulate Candle Flicker

 ### Use Random to For Changing Move Direction